shopware5/devdocs/source/designers-guide/managing-third-party-dependencies-with-bower/index.md

 }
 ```

 After creating the `package.json` file (if you haven't added Bower to the dependencies yet) you can use the npm CLI command `npm install bower --save` to automatically install Bower and add it to the dependencies object.
-To install all dependencies that are defined in the `package.json` file, simply run the `npm install` CLI command and the packages are installed into the `node_modules` folder, which is the default installation directory of npm.
+To install all dependencies that are defined in the `package.json` file, simply run the `npm install` CLI command and the packages are installed into the `node_modules` directory, which is the default installation directory of npm.
 When the installation is completed and Bower is installed correctly, you are ready to configure Bower and add components to your theme.
 This is an example of how a theme directory structure could look like:

 ```